jjemerson/Sharing/README.md

 ### Wiring

 You plug the power supply into the back of the Pulsewave.
 When they are connected, the power supply should never be on when the Pulsewave is off.
 Read the disclaimer above again.
 To me, it seemed odd to connect Block A and Block B the way I have shown.
-However, we did it and it worked well enough to result in the gels you've seen.
-Also, read the Pulsewave manual.
+However, we did it and it worked well enough to result in the gel [we've published](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5100563/figure/F1/).
+Also, read the [Pulsewave manual](Pulsewave760manual.pdf).

 ### Troubleshooting